Information Spillover in Multiple Zero-sum Games: Main Result 2: Necessary Condition for the Upper End of to be Attained in Equilibrium

 \begin{proof}[Proof of Theorem \ref{nec condition}] First, notice that for each $\ell \in \{A,B\}$ and $k,s \in \mathbb{N}$ with $k \leq s$ we have that $\text{Cav}(v_{\ell})(p_{k\ell}) = \text{Cav}(v_{\ell})(\mathbb{E}[p_{s \ell}| \mathcal{H}_k]) \geq \mathbb{E}[\text{Cav}(v_{\ell})(p_{s \ell}) | \mathcal{H}_k]$ a.s. -- where the equality follows from the fact that $(p_s)_{s \in \mathbb{N}}$ is a martingale, and the inequality follows from Jensen's inequality.
 Assume by contradiction that there exist $k,s \in \mathbb{N}$ with $k < s$, $\ell_0 \in \{A,B\}$ and an atom $h_k \in H_{k}$ such that Cav$(v_{\ell_0})(p_{k\ell_0})(h_k) > \mathbb{E}[\text{Cav}(v_{\ell_0})(p_{s \ell_0})| \mathcal{H}_{k}](h_k)$.
 It follows that $\text{Cav}(v_{\ell_0})(p^0_{\ell_0}) \geq \mathbb{E}[\text{Cav}(v_{\ell_0})(p_{k\ell_0})] > \mathbb{E}[\text{Cav}(v_{\ell_0})(p_{s\ell_0})] \geq \mathbb{E}[\beta_{\ell_0,s}] = \beta_{\ell_0,1}$, where the first inequality is given by Jensen's inequality, the second by assumption, the third by (3) and (4) of Lemma \ref{characterization} and the last equality by the martingale property.
 This then implies that $\text{Cav}(v_A)(p^0_A) + \text{Cav}(v_B)(p^0_B) > \beta_{A,1} + \beta_{B, 1}$.
 Contradiction, since by (2) of Lemma \ref{characterization} we have that $\beta_{A,1} + \beta_{B,1} = \text{Cav}(v_A)(p^0_A) + \text{Cav}(v_B)(p^0_B)$. \end{proof}

-\begin{example} In the next example, $I(p^0)$ is nondegenerate and the upper end of $I(p^0)$ is not an ex-ante equilibrium payoff.
+\begin{example} In the next example, $I(p^0)$ is non-degenerate and the upper end of $I(p^0)$ is not an ex-ante equilibrium payoff.
 More precisely, only the lower end of $I(p^0)$ is an ex-ante equilibrium payoff for the informed player.
+We will provide a proof of this claim through an application of Theorem \ref{nec condition}.
+Later in a remark, we provide a more elementary proof of this claim, which will not make any reference to the stochastic process of payoffs and posteriors of Lemma \ref{characterization}.
 Consider $\mathcal{G}(p^0)$ defined by the following data:

+\begin{claim} For the game $\mathcal{G}(p^0)$ defined by the data above, only the lower end of $I(p^0)$ is an ex-ante equilibrium payoff for the informed player. \end{claim}